Issue Template

 .

-├── .gitcode # Compatible with the .github directory (prefer the .gitcode directory)
+├── .gitcode # Compatible with .github directory (prefer .gitcode directory)

 │ │ ├── feature.yml # Issue form template for feature suggestions